 Want to take your content to the level?

-Many social media marketers are looking for ways to boost engagement with moving image-based content and Animaker provides you with a simple way to create animated graphics and GIFs for social media.
+Many social media marketers are looking for ways to boost engagement with fun, moving, creative content.
+Thankfully, Animaker provides you with a simple way to create animated graphics and GIFs for your social media.

 Here are some of its features:

 - Add characters and graphics

 - Bring a social media post to life

 - Add text and audio to tell the story

 Animaker could take a little more effort and time than if you were to use a static image creator like those we’ve listed above.
 However, if you have an additional 30-minutes or want to experiment with animated graphics it could be worth your effort.